openshift-pipelines/pipelines-as-code/docs/content/docs/guide/policy.md

 title: Policy on actions
 weight: 50
 ---

-# Policy on Pipelines-as-Code actions
+# Policy on Pipelines-as-Code Actions

-Pipelines-as-Code has the concepts of Policy to let you control an action allowed to be executed by a set of users belonging to a Team on an Organisation as defined on GitHub or other Git Providers (only GitHub and Gitea is supported at the moment).
+Pipelines-as-Code uses policies to control which actions can be performed by users who belong to specific teams within an organization, as defined on GitHub or other supported Git providers (currently GitHub and Gitea).

-## List of actions supported
+## Supported Actions

-* `pull_request` - This action is triggering the CI on Pipelines-as-Code, specifying a team will only allow the members of the team to trigger the CI and will not allow other members regadless if they are Owners or Collaborators of the repository or the Organization.
-The OWNERS file is still taken into account and will as well allow the members of the OWNERS file to trigger the CI.
+* `pull_request` - This action triggers the CI in Pipelines-as-Code.
+Specifying a team restricts the ability to trigger CI to members of that team, regardless of whether they are repository or organization owners or collaborators.
+However, members listed in the `OWNERS` file are still permitted to trigger the CI.

-* `ok_to_test` - This action will let a user belonging to the allowed team to issue a `/ok-to-test` comment on a Pull Request to trigger the CI on Pipelines-as-Code, this let running the CI on Pull Request contributed by a non collaborator of the repository or the organisation.
-This apply to the `/test` and `/retest` commands as well.
-This take precedence on the `pull_request` action.
+* `ok_to_test` - This action allows users who are members of the specified team to trigger the CI for a pull request by commenting `/ok-to-test`.
+This enables CI to run on pull requests submitted by contributors who are not collaborators of the repository or organization.
+It also applies to `/test` and `/retest` commands.
+This action takes precedence over the `pull_request` action.

-## Configuring the Policy on the Repository CR
+## Configuring Policies in the Repository CR

-To configure the Policy on the Repository CR you need to add the following to the setting of the Repository CR:
+To set up policies in the Repository CR, include the following configuration:

 ```yaml
 apiVersion: "pipelinesascode.tekton.dev/v1alpha1"